JonasMendez/SORTER/README.md

 -c1 1st CLUSTER ID (WITHIN SAMPLE FOR CONSENSUS ALLELES, .85 - .90 Recommended)
 -trimgalore RUN TRIMGALORE TO TRIM RAW READS?
 (T/F)*** -spades RUN SPADES ASSEMBLY?
 (T/F)***
--onlyprocess (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trim and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
+-onlyprocess (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trimgalore and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
 -cs TAKE SPADES CONTIGS or SCAFFOLDS?
 (MUST INPUT AS: scaffold or contig) -csn TAKE N CONTIGS/SCAFFOLDS PER LOCUS PER SAMPLE FOR CONSENSUS ALLELES.
 DEPENDING ON SUSPECTED PLOIDY, MULTIPLY BY 2 TO ACCOUNT FOR HETEROZYGOUS VARIANTS (i.e. tetraploid 4*2=8, triploid 3*2=6.
 8-10 for unknown samples is recommended)
 -csl ONLY TAKE CONTIGS/SCAFFOLDS LARGER THAN N LENGTH